 There are several different materials to choose from but wrought iron and timber are the most popular.
-These are usually installed with a wireless key fob entry system and an intercom for communicating with visitors at the gate.
+Most gates are now installed with a wireless key fob entry system and an intercom so the occupant can communicate with visitors at the gate.

 On this page we’ll show you: